azaidi2022/A.I.-at-the-Edge-IIOT-ITAI-3377/Labs/L07_IIoT_Network_Modeling/README.md

 ## Conclusion

-This lab helped me better understand the complexity of IIoT systems and how different factors interact within a network.
+This lab helped me to better understand the complexity of IIoT systems and how different factors interact within a network.

 It reinforced the importance of analyzing system behavior, not just building models.